rajdedhia10/IMDbinContextMenu/Readme.md

 ## FAQs :raising_hand:
 * Why does this exist?
-A. Looking up a movie that you have on your system on IMDb in a lenghy process.
+A. Looking up a movie that you have on your system on IMDb in a lengthy process.
 This program exists to automate the process to just a couple of clicks.

 * What varient should I download?
 A. Py varient if you have Python installed on your system